-GUIDELINES FOR TRIAL AND FINAL PRETRIAL CONFERENCE IN CIVIL JURY CASES BEFORE THE HONORABLE JEFFREY S. WHITE
+GUIDELINES FOR TRIAL AND FINAL PRETRIAL CONFERENCE IN CIVIL BENCH CASES BEFORE THE HONORABLE JEFFREY S. WHITE

-FINAL PRETRIAL CONFERENCE PROCEDURES AND REQUIRED FILINGS
+FINAL PRETRIAL CONFERENCE AND REQUIRED FILINGS

-Counsel shall not prepare a joint pretrial conference statement.
+1. Counsel shall not prepare a joint pretrial conference statement.
 Instead, please follow the following procedures:

-15 1.
-In lieu of preparing a joint pretrial conference statement, the parties shall 16 meet and confer in person and prepare a jointly signed proposed final pretrial order to be 17 filed fourteen (14) calendar days in advance of the final pretrial conference.
-This joint 18 pretrial conference order should contain: (i) a brief description of the substance of claims and defenses which remain to be decided; (ii) a statement of all relief sought; (iii) all 19 20 stipulated facts; (iv) a list of all factual issues that remain to be tried, stating the issues 21 with the same generality/specificity as any contested elements in the relevant jury 22 instructions and organized by counts; (v) a joint exhibit list in numerical order, including 23 a brief description of the exhibit and Bates numbers, a blank column for when it will be 24 offered into evidence, a blank column for when it may be received into evidence, and a 25 blank column for any limitations on its use; and (vi) each party's separate witness list for 26 its case-in-chief witnesses (including those appearing by deposition) providing, for all such witnesses other than an individual plaintiff and an individual defendant, a short 2 statement of the substance of his/her testimony and, separately, what, if any, non-3 cumulative testimony the witness will offer.
-If non-cumulative testimony is not spelled 4 out, the Court will presume the witness is cumulative.
-For each witness, state an 5 hour/minute time estimate for both direct and cross examination.
-The Court uses this 6 information to estimate the time limits to be allocated for trial.
-Items (v) and (vi) should 7 be appendices to the proposed order.
-The proposed order should also state which issues, 8 if any, are for the Court to decide, rather than the jury.
-The objective is to convert the 9 proposed order to a final order with the benefit of any discussion at the final pretrial 10 conference.
+In lieu of preparing a joint pretrial conference statement, the parties shall meet and confer in person and prepare a jointly signed proposed final pretrial order to be filed fourteen (14) calendar days in advance of the final pretrial conference.
+This joint pretrial conference order should contain: (i) a brief description of the substance of claims and defenses which remain to be decided; (ii) a statement of all relief sought; (iii) all stipulated facts; (iv) a list of all factual issues that remain to be tried, stating the issues with the same generality/specificity as any contested elements in the relevant jury instructions and organized by counts; (v) a joint exhibit list in numerical order, including a brief description of the exhibit and Bates numbers, a blank column for when it will be offered into evidence, a blank column for when it may be received into evidence, and a blank column for any limitations on its use; and (vi) each party's separate witness list for its case-in-chief witnesses (including those appearing by deposition) providing, for all such witnesses other than an individual plaintiff and an individual defendant, a short statement of the substance of his/her testimony and, separately, what, if any, non-cumulative testimony the witness will offer.
+If non-cumulative testimony is not spelled out, the Court will presume the witness is cumulative.
+For each witness, state an hour/minute time estimate for both direct and cross examination.
+The Court uses this information to estimate the time limits to be allocated for trial.
+Items (v) and (vi) should be appendices to the proposed order.
+The objective is to convert the proposed order to a final order with the benefit of any discussion at the final pretrial conference.